 Validity up to September 2014

 Local Tour guide.

 All transfers and sightseeing by car & boat.

 Lunch and dinner.

 Taxes and services.

-Not include in the price are; Lunch and dinner.
+Not include in the price are; Tips to guide and drivers.

 Above services shall be tailored in accord with your choice.